How often do we look at the most engaging and inspiring leaders of the world and ask ourselves, "why can’t I have a bit of that?"

 Over the years I have seen good leaders suffer because they get the trust dimension so terribly wrong; and most times it is not because they don’t understand the importance of trust, it is because they expect trust to be given almost immediately.

-Neither give you the right to demand immediate trust.
+In fact neither your technical or leadership track record give you the right to demand immediate trust.

 You are a stranger.
-Even if you are from the same organisation, and you are known, or some people have worked with you in the past; the fact is that 'new' trust has to be built in the context of your new role.
+Even if you are from the same organisation and you are known, or some people have worked with you in the past; the fact is that 'new' trust has to be built in the context of your new role.
 Being known as a colleague is much different than being known as a leader.
 There are different qualities and attributes required in each role.

 So how can you build trust and honour the relationships you want to build?
 Here are a few important things to remember: